tomwhite/covid-19-uk-data/README.md

 # COVID-19 UK Historical Data

-Data on testing and case numbers for coronavirus (COVID-19) in the UK is published by the government, but it is fragmented and not always provided in consistent or machine-friendly formats.
+Data on numbers of tests, confirmed cases, and deaths for coronavirus (COVID-19) in the UK is published by the government, but it is fragmented and not always provided in consistent or machine-friendly formats.
 Also, in many cases only the latest numbers are available so it's not possible to look at changes over time.

 This site collates the historical data and provides it in an easily consumable format (CSV), in both wide and [tidy data](https://en.wikipedia.org/wiki/Tidy_data) forms.